guidosalustri/guidosalustri.github.io/_pages/essom.md

 <p align="center">☾ ☼ ☽</p>
 To my own surprise, from playing Essom, I learned that the identity of the Sils was being stripped twice during the game: first when they were hidden (of course), and again when they were found.
 A Tsoa must be forced into a hole for a Sil to be revealed, just as an identity must be broken for another one to take shape.
 This reflects the complexity of the situation these families lived through and the impossible puzzle they were given to solve.

-<iframe src="https://drive.google.com/file/d/1grMPTFva3qjMSKzPUWEm8MeUwoDNK63h/preview" width="640" height="720" style="border:3px solid grey;" allow="autoplay" style="margin:20px 0 30px 0;"></iframe>

-I am particularly interested in how we can put meaning even to abstract figures and mechanics in games.
-And how such activities might serve to bridge our understanding of topics that otherwise could be overwhelming to explore.

-<p align="center">☽ ☼ ☾</p>
-In the end, with Essom, such as it happens with Chess or Backgammon, it's up to the players how much they want to take off the game, after the game is played.
-And that is something I find exceptional about abstract games.

 <p align="center" style="margin:30px 0 30px 0;">
   <img src="../assets/images/essom2ggc.png" width="95%" style="border:3px solid grey; margin:5px;">
 </p>

+In the end, with Essom, such as it happens with Chess or Backgammon, it's up to the players how much they want to take off the game, after the game is played.
+And that is something I find exceptional about abstract games.
 Thanks for reading, I know it was a bit long…